 9. Do you also work in contemporary buildings?

 Whilst most of Atkey’s work is within period properties, we also create internal joinery schemes for new build properties (mostly classical in inspiration) to reflect the character, status and proportions of the external architecture.
-In doing so we normally create two or more levels of hierarchy, as one would usually find in all but the very simplest period properties and there is also the possibility to further soften the feel of a house by introducing elements from different periods to create the impression of evolution.
+In doing so, for modern homes, the best approach is to create two or more levels of hierarchy, as one would usually find in all but the very simplest period properties and there is also the possibility to further soften the feel of a house by introducing elements from different periods to create the impression of the evolution of architectural styles.

 Atkey and Company are expert makers of bespoke Georgian, Regency and Victorian style doors, skirting boards and other mouldings handcrafted in Somerset.
-There’s a standard range of architectural joinery, or doors and mouldings can be handmade to order recreating the originals drawn from a catalogue of authentic designs and capturing period style.
+There’s a standard range of architectural joinery, or internal doors and mouldings can be handmade to order by skilled joiners who can recreate the original woodwork drawn from a catalogue of authentic designs and capturing the period style.

-Period properties often have doors and interior joinery which have survived for centuries and are essential to the character of the property.
-In listed buildings, any alterations to interior joinery may be of interest to the conservation officer involved with planning consent for the refurbishment of the property.
+Historic properties often have doors, interior joinery and original features which have stood the test of time and are essential to the character of the property.
+In listed buildings, any alterations to interior joinery may be of interest to the local authority conservation officers involved with planning consent for the refurbishment of the property.

 Historic England’s classification of listed buildings is, “A building is listed when it is of special architectural or historic interest considered to be of national importance and therefore worth protecting”.